jwells131313/goethe/README.md

 will not interfere with each other.
 When the thread goes away the destructor for all named thread local storage associated with that thread will be called.

-Under construction: need an example of the use of thread local storage
+The example in the Timers section below uses a thread local to get the Timer object from inside the thread.

 ### Timers